7c6f434c/rfcs/rfcs/0078-configuration-file-generators.md

 Same, but put configuration generators closer to packages.

-Many proposed solutions based on a siggnificant rework of the module system.
+Many proposed solutions based on a significant rework of the module system.

 Abstract generation of configuration files with package-like flat arguments and plain text file outputs.